There are many good reasons to visit Djerba.

 There is some amazing street art

 A whopping 150 international artists have participated in Djerbahood, a project to paint the walls of Erriadh, a traditional village in Djerba.
-Seeing one of the oldest villages in Tunisia colored with some beautiful murals is a unique experience.
+Seeing one of the oldest villages in Tunisia colored with some beautiful murals is a unique experience and I wholeheartedly recommend it.

 There are great shopping opportunities

-I love traditional markets and the suq in Djerba didn’t disappoint me at all.
+If you love markets and shopping, the suq in Djerba will not disappoint you.
 Shops sell fantastic souvenirs – mostly ceramics but also lovely cotton fabric – at a real steal (but haggling is the rule here) and the overall look of the area is stunning.
 White buildings stand against the blue sky, dotted by the blue of the doors and windows.
 The atmosphere is relaxed, yet busy.
 All in all truly enjoyable.

 The food is delicious